Introduction: How to Play Cornhole

 - Measure 27 feet from the lower end of the first board using the tape measure or other measuring device.

-Note: The official standard is 27 feet, but it can be adjusted for different skill levels.
+Note: The official standard is 27 feet, but the distance can be adjusted for different skill levels.

-- Place the second board there so that it mirrors the first and both boards are facing each other.
+- Place the second board at the end of the 27 feet so that the board mirrors the first and both boards are facing each other.
 (See image)

 Note: The image above is not 27 feet, but shows the correct orientation of the boards.